jindrichmynarz/dissertation/parts/sparql.md

 Aggregation functions take multiple numeric inputs and combine them into a single output.
 The matchmaker uses these functions to combine weights and partial similarity scores to form a match score.
 As such, aggregation functions constitute an important part of ranking.
-In terms of fuzzy logic, aggregation functions can be interpreted as generalizations of logical conjunction or disjunction Instead of only boolean values, their inputs can be treated as degrees of probability ($f \colon \left[0, 1\right]^{n} \to \left[0, 1\right]$ [@Beliakov2015, p.
-785]), where 0 indicates impossibility and 1 indicates certainty.
+In terms of fuzzy logic, aggregation functions can be interpreted as generalizations of logical conjunction and disjunction.
+Instead of only boolean values, their inputs can be treated as degrees of probability, where 0 indicates impossibility and 1 indicates certainty.
+Aggregation function $f$ can thus be defined as $f \colon \left[0, 1\right]^{n} \to \left[0, 1\right]$ [@Beliakov2015, p.
+785].
 The typical examples of these functions are triangular norms (t-norms) and conorms (t-conorms).
 T-norms generalize conjunction and t-conorms generalize disjunction.
 The basic t-norms can be defined as follows [@Beliakov2015, p.
 792]: